esoyke/file-snitcher/README.md

 # FileSnitcher

-A file-monitoring app built on mbabauer's pub/sub <a href="https://github.com/mbabauer/meteor_publicationsDemo">demo</a> leveraging <a href="https://github.com/paulmillr/chokidar">chokidar's</a> file wrapper.
+A file-system monitoring app building on mbabauer's pub/sub <a href="https://github.com/mbabauer/meteor_publicationsDemo">demo</a> and <a href="https://github.com/paulmillr/chokidar">chokidar's</a> file wrapper.

 File Snitcher records when files are added, changed, or deleted, as well as the users logged into the system at the time (*nix/OSX supported).
-Newly created files/directories display as green, changed as yellow, deleted as red, and those re-created (deleted then re-added and/or changed) as lightblue.<br>
+Newly created files/directories display as green, changed as yellow, deleted as red, and those re-created (deleted then re-added and/or changed) as lightblue.
+Multiple ignore patterns can be configured.<br>
 <img src="public/legend_hor.png"/>

 Also, whereas the browser app will only show changes since you loaded the page, the server additionally persists all changes from the time the meteor app started to a file in your home directory ~/snitcher.log.
 Files/dirs existing at the time of startup are not considered adds.
 The space-delimited format is [A/C/D (Add/Change/Delete)] [timestamp] [path] [logged-in user(s)].